Payroll Tax Guide:

-South Carolina - Netchex
+South Carolina Tax Guide for Employers (2026) - Netchex

 Everything employers need to know about South Carolina payroll tax obligations — updated March 2026.